 Cloth items like clothing, sheets, curtains and other such items can usually be cleaned.
 All loose mould on the surface of the material should be carefully brushed off outside.
 Most of these materials can be machine-washed or dry-cleaned based on the manufacturer’s directions.
 They should then be thoroughly dried before hanging back in bedroom closet.
 Stains are common, and it is usually recommended that severely damaged items simply be discarded.
 Even carpeting can typically be cleaned as long as it is properly dried and cleaned with either dry soap or a water-detergent mixture.

 The removal of black mold from wood can depend on the specific situation.
 In some cases the wood can be brushed off and scrubbed almost like a solid surface.
 In other instances it may become necessary to sand the area to remove the growth.
+See our in-depth removal guide: black mold on wood.

 Unfortunately, it is nearly impossible to remove black mould from most porous materials.
 Even tiny pores can be filled with this type of fungus, which cannot be simply scrubbed away on this kind of surface.
 Items such as books, paper, ceiling tiles and wall board must usually be discarded.
 The best chance one has to save porous materials is to quickly dry them before mold becomes an issue.